gaehlerm/SoftwareEngineering/README.md

 Immutable object < mutable object < class variable < inherited variable < singleton < global variable

 There is certainly nothing wrong with immutable objects.
 We just can’t do it without them.
 It's just that they can't do much.
 They are just there and do nothing.
 They can only be used within the current scope and when passed as a function argument their value can't be changed.
+If you like working only with immutable objects, I can recommend you functional programming.

-With mutable objects we have to be careful because it may be unexpected that a function call changes the value of an argument.
+With mutable objects you have to be careful because it may be unexpected that a function call changes the value of an argument.
 Make sure you only change the first argument of a function call, otherwise things can become very confusing.
 This is no strict law, but more of a convention.
 Changing more than one argument by a function call is also a violation of the SRP and should be avoided.

 Class variables are already quite tricky to deal with.
 There are just too many ways they can mess up the work flow and cause side effects.
 They may be used, of course, but I give some lengthy explanations in the chapter on classes, what things have to be considered to prevent you from causing chaos.
 Class variables and mutable objects both offer the option of changing an object.
 At the same time, this is also exactly the reason why they are hard to deal with.
 Furthermore, class variables are accessible in a potentially much bigger scope, within the whole class.
 This is fine for small classes, but one of the reasons why classes should not be too big.